5 min read

 You might usually think of zero results as a bad shopping experience.
 If shoppers couldn’t find the products they’re looking for in your commerce store, most of them would jump off your store and move on to the next one.
 As a search manager or merchandiser, you can see it as a complicated situation, but you can find low findability as an opportunity as well.
 Here’s when Empathy Platform’s Semantics Recommendations come into play.

-With Semantics Recommendations, Empathy Platform’s catalogue of search features offers a different fallback mechanism for no-result pages.
+With Semantics Recommendations, Empathy Platform’s catalog of search features offers a different fallback mechanism for no-result pages.
 Spell Check and Partial Results present product result alternatives based on partial or fuzzy keyword matches of the shopper’s search query.
 However, Semantics Recommendations return relevant product results by interpreting search queries as vectors and identifying semantic neighbors related in context and meaning to search terms.

 Zero-results streamline: Synonyms vs Semantics Recommendations

-Empathy Platform offers a complete catalogue of features to overcome zero-result pages.
+Empathy Platform offers a complete catalog of features to overcome zero-result pages.
 Traditionally, you use the Playboard’s Synoymize tool to define search term synonyms manually.
 But it requires some time in the re-indexing process.
 You use Semantics Recommendations instead to speed up the zero results fallback experience by dynamically getting semantical synonyms to shoppers’ queries, ensuring a seamless, relevant search experience.

 interact